Key Takeaways:

 Digital Evolution of B2B Sales

-Historically, B2B sales have relied on building relationships, in-person meetings, and lengthy sales pitches.
-But this scenario changed, especially after the pandemic, as B2B buyers became more informed, demanding, and digitally savvy than ever before.
+Throughout history, B2B sales relied on in-person meetings, establishing relationships, and lengthy sales pitches.
+But now at modern times, especially after the pandemic, B2B buyers have become more informed than ever before.

 Redington, one of the best B2B companies in the IT distribution space, anticipated this change early and has created a full-service digital ecosystem through the Redington Online ecommerce platform, offering retailers and partners faster, data-driven decisions in just a few clicks.